A Space-Time Transformer for Precipitation Nowcasting: Introduction

 \section{Introduction}

-Extreme precipitation poses outsized risks to life, property, and commerce.
+Extreme precipitation creates risk for life, property, and commerce.
 Recent studies predict that these events are likely to increase in frequency and severity during the coming decades, spurred on by a warming atmosphere \cite{Madakumbura_2021, Kotz_2022}.
-Timely and accurate public advisories save lives and allow interested parties to make appropriate preparations for future weather events.
-However, traditional sources of operational forecast guidance are plagued by key limitations.
-First, numerical weather prediction (NWP) models like the operational ECMWF incur enormous computational costs.
-And second, these models are often only available at hourly time-scales, and are therefore inappropriate sources of real-time guidance.
+Consequently, members of the public and decision-makers require access to timely and accurate forecasts of rainfall at convective-allowing scales.
+For decades these data came from numerical models.
+But in recent years, a growing tide of AI research has reached the Earth sciences, helping spawn new techniques for precipitation nowcasting in stark contrast to the status quo.

-Recent data-driven, so-called AI-weather prediction (AI-WP) approaches offer a compute-efficient alternative to NWP models by learning to emulate forecast analysis data.
-Breakthrough works from Google \cite{Lam2023, Price2024}, NVIDIA \cite{pathak2022fourcastnetglobaldatadrivenhighresolution}, Huawei \cite{Bi_2023}, and others replace core components of the weather-prediction pipeline with neural networks.
-These learning-based methods have manifold advantages.
-Namely, AI-WP pipelines can practically run at sub-hourly intervals and in large ensembles; researchers are therefore optimistic that operational meteorologists can one day leverage these models as a source of real-time guidance and robust uncertainty estimation.
+Recent data-driven AI-weather prediction (AI-WP) approaches offer a compute-efficient alternative to NWP models by learning to emulate forecast analysis data.
+Works from Google \cite{Lam2023, Price2024}, NVIDIA \cite{pathak2022fourcastnetglobaldatadrivenhighresolution}, Huawei \cite{Bi_2023}, and others replace core components of the NWP pipeline with neural networks \cite{abdi2025hrrrcastdatadrivenemulatorregional, Flora2025, Das2024, Asperti2024, Reulen2024, Ha2024}.
+Generative models have manifold advantages over numerical models.
+Namely, AI-WP pipelines can practically run at sub-hour resolution and in large ensembles; therefore, it is hopeful that operational forecasters can eventually leverage these models as a source of real-time guidance.
 However, previous studies primarily explore AI-WP for medium-range forecasting on a global scale.
-This is a natural choice given the surplus of historical data available at these resolutions.
-By contrast, forecasting extreme precipitation at nowcasting timescales is a nascent area of research.
+By contrast, precipitation nowcasting at continental and regional scales remains a more nascent challenge.

-This work aims to develop a solution to the NeurIPS Weather4Cast 2025 ``Cumulative Rainfall'' challenge.
-Here, we predict future rainfall quantities from HRIT satallite radiance inputs.
-In practice, this task is formulated as a video to scalar regression problem.
-An added set of obstacles therefore exists to apply methods from video understanding literature (which offers a wealth of methods for classification, but not single-value regression-problems) to this unique task.
-Motivated by these challenges, we seek answers to the following research questions:
+This paper describes a solution to the NeurIPS Weather4Cast 2025 ``Cumulative Rainfall'' challenge.
+Here, we repurpose a video transformer architecture to predict future rainfall intensities from HRIT satellite radiances.
+We also describe a few obstacles we encountered adapting a model designed for classification to an imbalanced regression problem (rainfall intensities are fat tailed).